xgui4/flex/README.md

     ./target/release/flex <path to the .ascii file>
     ```

-    wait until the program and enter the path of the .ascii file (without the `.ascii` extension)
+    wait until the program and enter the path of the .ascii file

 ## Code of Respect